 - QUESTION: Can I work on a part-time basis instead of full-time? - ANSWER: You may be able to work part-time by requesting a part-time leave.
 The School Board and the teacher must agree on the modalities of the leave.
 Teachers on part-time leave receive salary equivalent to the percentage of time they are working.
 You continue to accumulate seniority as if you were working full time.
-For a part-time leave of absence, you have to work the equivalent of 155 days to gain a year of experience, which is a new clause in our provincial entente.
+For a part-time leave of absence, you have to work the equivalent of 155 days to gain a year of experience.